nengoxx/ai-stuff/README.md

 **Chatbot making guides for roleplay**

-This section can get very convoluted as storytelling and literary writing is a complex thing for LLMs (even for humans) and heavily depends on the model used, and the large context windows that are used in this use case affect the responses a lot.
-A rule of the thumb is to think about the models as text completion mechanisms, and for example if you let the writing style get dull over time, the context that you provide will be that same dull chat history and the model will provide a similar response, degrading the quality quickly, same for the repetition issues and such.
+This section can get very convoluted as storytelling and literary writing is a complex thing for LLMs (even for humans) and heavily depends on the model used, also the large context windows that are used in this use case affect the responses a lot.
+A rule of the thumb is to think about the models as what they are, text completion mechanisms, and for example if you let the writing style get dull over time, the context that you provide will be that same dull chat history and the model will provide a similar response, degrading the quality quickly, same for the repetition issues and such.

 There are several ways to instruct a model about performing as a character, some of them consider the fact that those models often are trained with code, and so they use some JSONish or List (Boostyle/W++/Plists) formatting, others try to enforce the writing style of the bot with examples (Ali:chat).